AJS-Communications/nonsocial/README.md

 - [ ] User authentication
 - [ ] User Groups
 - [ ] User Roles
+- [ ] User Following
+- [ ] User Blocking
+- [ ] User Reporting
 - [ ] Recommendation engine
-  - [ ] Get posts similar to what you've tagged
-  - [ ] Get posts similar to what you've liked
+  - [x] Get your own posts
-  - [ ] Get posts similar to what you've reposted
+  - [x] Get posts of the users you follow
-  - [ ] Get posts similar to what the users you follow have tagged
+  - [x] Get posts that the users you follow have reposted
-  - [ ] Get posts similar to what the users you follow have liked
+  - [x] Get posts that the users you follow have liked
-  - [ ] Get posts similar to what the users you follow have reposted
+  - [ ] Get posts that the users you follow have commented on
 - [ ] Hashtag parsing
 - [ ] @username parsing
 - [ ] URL parsing